dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 Fortunately, there are multiple options for running Docker on a non Linux machines.

-The most portable and flexible way to use Docker on non Linux host is to use traditional virtual machines.
+The most portable and flexible way to use Docker on non Linux hosts is to use traditional virtual machines.
 My personal favourite is VirtualBox.
 It can run on so many different hosts and supports large number of guest operating systems including Linux.